jbrunton/jbrunton.com/_posts/2024-12-31-what-we-should-mean-by-accountability.md

 This approach has other multiplicative benefits which are suppressed by punitive and bureaucratic interpretations of accountability:

 1. As Dekker observes, “Storytelling is a powerful mechanism for others to learn vicariously from trouble.”
-Personal stories resonate with peers more strongly than any process change or training video ever could.
+Personal stories resonate with peers more strongly than a process change or training video ever could.

 2. It engages frontline staff in identifying problems, from which it is a small step (with the right supporting structures) to have teams drive meaningful improvements to their own processes.